DehuaZhao/mixtape/README.md

 - 20170827

+  - __F**kin' Perfect__ by P!nk
+  - From time to time, I need to listen to this song, cry badly, and then feel much more put together.

+- 20170827

   - __All of Me (Live)__ from iTunes Festival: London 2013 by John Legend
   - A live unplugged version.